Carms22/Node-React/README.md

 ## Introduction

-This is a full-stack application built with Node.js, Express.js, Axios, Mongoose, npm, and React, using Vite for the frontend.
+This is a full-stack application built with Node.js, Express.js, Axios, JWT, Mongoose, npm, and React, using Vite for the frontend.

 ## Overview